Quiet, Contemplative and Spiritual Places on Campus

 MoAsis is a tranquil space where you can unplug, take a breath, and make time for a peace and stillness.
 There are two MoAsis spaces on campus.
 Both spaces are open when their respective buildings are open.

-Room 131 in the Health Center.
+Right off the Torrey common room.
 This room offers a soothing water fountain, massage chair, meditation cushions, an iPad for guided meditation, soothing music, yoga mats and adult coloring books.

 Room 313 in Blanchard Hall.
 This space features similar meditation cushions, soothing music/sounds, yoga mats and prayer space.
 It is centrally located at the heart of campus, making it easier to find time to stop by and recenter.